Vergence (geology): Historical confusion on the definition of vergence

 Most of the confusion, about the definition of vergence, stems from the confusion and conflation of the concepts of fold-facing and fold-vergence.
-Some geologists began to reference the definition of vergence to being the direction in which a fold is facing, while others believed the definition to coincide with its original use by Stille, which was the direction of the up-dip direction of a fold on an axial surface.
+Some geologists began to reference the definition of vergence to being the direction in whose is a fold is facing, while others believed the definition to coincide with its original use by Stille, which was the direction of the up-dip direction of a fold on an axial surface.
 The disagreement likely derived, because Stille was not explicitly clear about the direction of the overturning of folds following the up-dip or down-dip of the fold.
 In his original use of the term, however, he did, in fact, use the up-dip direction of the fold.
 The main reason this creates confusion is a result of the common definition of fold-facing in geology, which is described as the direction (normal to the axis of a fold and corresponding to the axial plane) that points towards younger beds.
 As a result of this definition, two folds, which possess identical asymmetry, can be seen as facing opposite directions in relation to the stratigraphic elements of the structure, resulting in differently interpreted directions of vergence.
-In order to clear up this confusion, geologists have attempted to create a more definitive definition of vergence.
+To clear up this confusion, geologists have attempted to create a more definitive definition of vergence.